mstachowsky/Klein-Clientside/README.md

     - Inside of each book folder should be:
       - A folder that holds the HTML file and any resources.
 I've called this folder `res`.

-As long as your folders are set up like that and you are basing your HTML files on the GeneralKlein.html file, then
+As long as your folders are set up like that and you are basing your HTML files on the GeneralKlein.html file, then:

+Place a copy of the `GeneralKlein.html` file into one of the `res` folders, then modify line 35 in that file to point to the URL of your .bk file.
+Once you navigate to the page Klein will parse your book and display it.

 ### What to do if you don't have a server

 It is possible to use Klein Clientside without a server.
 The only difference is that the HTML file you are using cannot make a JSON request to the server to get the .bk file.

+## Overview of the scripting language

+Eventually Klein will transition to a WYSIWYG web editor.
+Until that happens, books are written in a custom document format with a .md extension.
+The syntax is described below, and a sample file, `sampleBook.md`, is available for you to view it in action.

+### The !Book directive

+Every book file must begin with the line !Book [bookName]